 All medicines will be stored safely.
 Pupils will be informed about where their medicines are at all times and be able to access them immediately.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.

-Medicines will be returned to parents to arrange for safe disposal when no longer required.
+Medicines will be returned to parents (via the school office), to arrange for safe disposal when no longer required.

 Short-term illness: